lvfrazao/min-httpd/README.md

 ## "Features"

-* Listens on port 80/tcp and responds to requests
+* Listens on port 80/tcp and responds to requests by serving files
 * Doesn't use libc
 * Super small binary!
 (8.8K as of Sep 15, 2021)
 * Statically linked